 A place with a long history – and likely older roots than the first document suggests.

-The historical importance of the Ochsen as a stop at the foot of Mount Hohenstaufen is also reflected in literature:
+The historical importance of the Ochsen as a stop at the foot of Mount Hohenstaufen is also reflected in literature.

 Ideal base for hikers:

-More parking is available at the “Schottengasse” car park by the sports field in Hohenstaufen with around 80 spaces – from there, a pleasant footpath also leads to Mount Hohenstaufen in about 30 minutes, depending on route and pace.
+More parking is available at the "Schottengasse" car park by the sports field in Hohenstaufen.
+From there, a pleasant footpath also leads to Mount Hohenstaufen in about 30 minutes.

 The name "Staufen" comes from the old term "Stauf", describing a pointed, cone-shaped mountain.